 3. INVEST IN UP-AND-COMING ARTIFICIAL INTELLIGENCE SOLUTIONS THAT WILL BECOME AN INTEGRAL PART OF THE ENERGY INDUSTRY

-4. CYBERSECURITY (THIS ONE REQUIRES FAMILIARITY WITH THE SUBJECT MATTER)Ranking of Energy Investments for 2019 / Recommendations* this is meant as a guideline only, to reflect on different market opportunities.
+4. CYBERSECURITY (THIS ONE REQUIRES FAMILIARITY WITH THE SUBJECT MATTER)Ranking of Energy Investments for 2019: Please refer to Disclaimer*

 BEST OPTION FOR INVESTMENTS: DIRECT FUNDING OF RENEWABLE ENERGY PROJECTS CAN BE ATTRACTIVE FOR DIFFERENT TYPES OF INVESTORS